chr0n1x/dev-env/README.md

 pip install pynvim
 ```

+For Debian-based systems, you can just `apt install vim-gtk`

 # Aliases

 I personally like to have two separate aliases, only one of which directly uses this container.
 The first is the `dex` alias (short for `docker exec`).
 I like to use this as a shortcut for: